amtzespinosa/amtzespinosa.github.io/_tabs/whoami.md

 # Hi there, I'm Alex!

-I'm a proactive **Cybersecurity and OSINT professional** with a focus and background in intelligence, pentesting and Red Teaming.
+I'm a proactive **Cybersecurity professional** with a focus and background in intelligence, pentesting and Red Teaming.

 ## About